BostonDSA/facebook-gcal-sync/README.md

 Before beginning, you will need a host of API keys and endpoints to deploy this application.

-You will need to create and configure a [facebook app](https://github.com/amancevice/fest/blob/master/docs/facebook.md#facebook) to acquire the access keys to use Graph API.
+You will need to create and configure a [facebook app](https://github.com/amancevice/fest/blob/master/docs/facebook.md#facebook) to acquire the proper page token to use Graph API.

 For Google, you will need to set up a [Google Cloud Service](https://github.com/amancevice/fest/blob/master/docs/google.md#google-cloud) account.